IEC 60906-1: Possibility of acceptance in European Union

 Currently used AC mains plugs in Europe.

-In the 1990s the EU requested CENELEC to devise a harmonized plug and socket system for Europe.
-In 1995 that attempt was abandoned as it was not possible for CENELEC delegates to agree an acceptable solution, CENELEC forecast that converting European households, offices and factories to a common standard would cost about $125 billion.
+In the 1990s the EU requested the European Committee for Electrotechnical Standardization (CENELEC) to devise a harmonized plug and socket system for Europe.
+In 1995 that attempt was abandoned as CENELEC delegates could not agree an acceptable solution, and CENELEC forecast that converting European households, offices and factories to a common standard would cost about $125 billion.

 In response to a suggestion that the European Commission introduce a common system across the whole of the EU, the commission's Regulatory Fitness and Performance (REFIT) programme issued recommendations in 2017.
-REFIT found that "the harmonisation of plug and socket outlet systems in Europe, by introducing changes in national wiring legislations (would have) important transitional periods (above 75 years)", and that the cost to "replace the old socket-outlets (and the corresponding plugs of the appliances being used)" was estimated at 100 billion Euro, "generating a huge environmental impact, producing some 700 000 tons of electrical waste".
+REFIT found that "the harmonisation of plug and socket outlet systems in Europe, by introducing changes in national wiring legislations (would have) important transitional periods (above 75 years)", and that the cost to "replace the old socket-outlets (and the corresponding plugs of the appliances being used)" was estimated at €100 billion, "generating a huge environmental impact, producing some 700000 tons of electrical waste".
 REFIT does not recommend harmonizing the plugs and socket-outlet systems in Europe.